derby-developers/api_doc/source/includes/instant_racing/_races.md

 ----- | -----------
-id | the id of the task for this user completed | a boolean indicating whether the task is completed required_wager_count | the required count of horse wagers to complete the task wager_count | the number of horse wagers currently placed towards the task required_slot_play_count | the required count of slot plays to complete the task slot_play_count | the number of slot plays currently played towards the task required_slot_play_win_count | the required number of winning slot plays to complete the task slot_play_win_count | the current number of slot play wins towards completing the task required_amount_played | the required amount played on the slot machines to complete the task amount_played | the current amount played towards completing the task required_amount_won | the required amount won on the slot machines to complete the task
+id | the id of the task for this user completed | a boolean indicating whether the task is completed required_slot_play_count | the required count of slot plays to complete the task slot_play_count | the number of slot plays currently played towards the task required_amount_played | the required amount played on the slot machines to complete the task amount_played | the current amount played towards completing the task required_amount_won | the required amount won on the slot machines to complete the task